 From the Mood Board to the Finished Product is a series that features creatives who work with mood boards during their design process.
-When visiting the IMM Cologne fair back in January, I had to meet and greet Saskia Thomas, the creative soul and interior designer behind Sophisticated.Living®.
-You see, she designs wonderful mood boards and the brand exhibits these on the stand together with the finished product which is always a visual feast!
+When visiting the IMM Cologne fair back in January, I met and greeted Saskia Thomas, the creative soul and interior designer behind Sophisticated.Living®.
+You see, she designs wonderful mood boards, and the brand exhibits these on the stand together with the finished product, which is always a visual feast!

 I have asked Saskia a few questions regarding her creative process:

 ‘COCO’ ARMCHAIR – MOOD BOARD

 1// Whenever you design a new sofa or armchair, which is the starting point for your design?
 Is it a trend you have observed, the feedback you received from clients or within the company, or any other reason influencing a new design?

 Hard question – in every case, it is different.
 Sophisticated.Living® develops 1-2 new products per year.
 Often, I get a certain task like “We need a bed, an armchair, a sofa” – or ‘This product is conceived as a solitaire piece’ (available in one size and a reduced fabric collection)’ or ‘It will be offered as a series (the product ranges from 3-, 2-, 1 seater, chaise lounge, daybed, corner element, etc.).

 But in most cases, the very start is clients’ wish.

 ‘SUMMERSWELL’ SOFA – FINISHED PRODUCT